maniatisni/iDAS-self-supervised-denoising/README.md

 We are going to mention the basic steps we took to get these results.

 ### Pre-Processing
+- As our files are separated after 30 seconds of recording, sometimes some events are caught between two separate files,
+so we hand picked a few events, and tried to keep the data both before the event and during, and sometimes after,
+depending on the duration of each event.
+Each training file, consists of 41 seconds of data recording.
+- We then filter our data in a 1-10 Hz bandpass fiter.
+This means we keep frequencies only in this range.
-- The first step consists of **downsampling** our data, as 1kHz of sampling rate is too much, and the huge file sizes cause lots of data engineering problems, and also need more computing resources,
-without actually providing significant results than when downsampling.
+- We **downsample** our data, as 1kHz of sampling rate is too much, and the huge file sizes cause lots of data engineering problems, and also need more computing resources, without actually providing significant results than when downsampling.
-Final Sampling Rate was determined, as the sampling rate which would give off 2048 samples,
-from the initial 30000.
-This sampling rate is 68.27 Hz.
-(**Does this cause aliasing effects?
-Shall I change the sampling method? **)
+     Since our initial sampling rate is 1kHz, one event is 41000 samples.
+We downsample in the frequency that results when the final sample number is 2048, which is ~50 Hz (49.95 Hz).

-- The second pre-processing step, is standardization, which basically means dividing our data with our standard deviation, since the mean is almost always near zero.
+- The next step, is standardization, which basically means dividing our data with our standard deviation, since the mean is almost always near zero.

-- The third step, is filtering our data in a 1-10 Hz frequency band.
-- The fourth and last step is selecting a subset of the spatial channels, specifically we chose channels 1700 through 2300 out of the 5568.
+- The last step consists of selecting a subset of the spatial channels, specifically we chose channels 1700 through 2700 out of the 5568, so as the cable to be at full sea depth and not too far so as to allow the noise to accumulate.
+     We split into train and validation sets on the channel axis (800 and 200 respectively).

 ### Deep Learning Architecture
 The deep learning architecture is based on the U-Net architecture.
 We basically copied the architecture from the paper we mentioned before.